doofinder/php-doofinder/src/Management/docs/Api/StatsApi.md

 Get the search engines usage.

 Gets the search engines usage during a period.
 It sums the query and API requests made to the service.
-Since usage is computed on UTC time, there is no need to specify the timezone in this endpoint.
+Since usage is computed in UTC time, there is no need to specify the timezone in this endpoint.

 ### Example
 ```php